mharizanov/ESP8266_Relay_Board/README.md

 2) Desolder and solder a new ESP-03 module (most new one come with 1MB flash) Again, great care required not to damage the PCB tracks

 Personlly, I think it's easier to desolder the flash chip and replace.
-It looks daunting, an if you fail you'll have a dead ESP-03.
+It looks daunting, and if you fail you'll have a dead ESP-03.
-At this stage, your option is then to replace the ESP-03 itself with a 1MB variant.
+At this stage, your option is then to replace the ESP-03 itself with a 1MB variant (ebay is full of them).

 To build, you'll need to use the command line Makefile and have all the toolchains installed (make, XTENSA, SDK, python, esptool.py etc).
 Use command line make to build, PlatformIO does not have this capability or up to date libraries at present.